BHFock/git-cl/README.md

 ## How It Works

 Changelists are stored in a simple `cl.json` file inside your repository’s `.git` directory.
 This keeps all metadata local and avoids polluting your working directory or history.

+## Why Use git-cl?

+- **Organise before staging**: Group related changes logically before committing
+- **Parallel development**: Work on multiple features simultaneously on the same branch
+- **Selective commits**: Stage and commit by intent, not by file location
+- **No Git pollution**: Metadata stays local, no impact on repository history

 ## Requirements